What Is Not A Feature Of Natural Selection

 Q: Doesn't the human brain contradict the idea that natural selection isn't about progress?

 A: The development of the human brain is often cited as an example of progress, but it's essential to consider the context.
 The increased brain size and complexity in humans were advantageous in our specific environmental niche.
-However, this doesn't imply an inherent drive towards larger or more complex brains in all organisms.
+That said, this doesn't imply an inherent drive towards larger or more complex brains in all organisms.
 Many highly successful organisms have relatively simple nervous systems.

 Q: If natural selection is so powerful, why are there still so many "unfit" organisms?